 The Airstreams offer classic suites sleeping up to four people with their queen-sized beds and pull-out sofas.
-This isn’t some old-school trailer, instead amenities includes a flat-screen TV, spa-inspired bathroom with walk-in shower, and a deck with an outdoor dining area and fire pit.
+This isn’t some old-school trailer, instead, amenities include a flat-screen TV, spa-inspired bathroom with walk-in shower, and a deck with an outdoor dining area and fire pit.
 I instantly went into fantasy mode and envisioned living in an Airstream, foraging for my food and unplugging from the world.

-Options for larger families include the Classic Cabin Suite or Base Camp, both which accommodate five guests.
+Options for larger families include the Classic Cabin Suite or Base Camp, both of which accommodate five guests.
 AutoCamp Yosemite also has a clubhouse with a pool.
 Ideal for families looking to head to the park is a YARTS shuttle that travels directly to Yosemite National Park.

 Yosemite Falls Trail begins near Camp 4 on the Valley Loop Trail (a flat hiking loop in the park that’s 11.5 miles long).
 It’s a fairly steep climb, but doable for beginners.
 Aim for Columbia Rock — just one mile up, and you’ll get amazing views of the valley and Half Dome.

-Head another 15 minutes past Columbia Rock for a closer viewpoint of the booming waterfall.
+Head another 15 minutes past Columbia Rock for a closer view of the booming waterfall.
 To reach the top of the falls, you’ll have to conquer the entire 7.2-mile trail, leading to serenity away from crowds and cell service.